AlveenaAftab/Hackathone-Milestone-3/README.md

 Functionality

-- Click-to-edit functionality for easy modifications
+- Dynamic content loading and updates
-- Instant reflection of changes
+- Real-time reflection of changes
-- Dynamic interaction without manual saves or page refreshes
-- Printable resume format generation
+- Interactive filtering and sorting
+- Cross-device compatibility
+- Enhanced professional showcase

 Key Highlights

+- Engaging visual effects and animations
 - User-friendly interface
 - Real-time editing and updates
-- Cross-device compatibility
+- Dynamic interaction
-- Enhanced professional showcase

 Description

-I have developed an editable resume builder using HTML, CSS, JavaScript, and React, enabling users to create, edit, and customize their professional profiles in real-time, with seamless updates and dynamic interaction
+I have developed a dynamic resume using HTML, CSS, JavaScript, and React, showcasing my professional profile, skills, and experiences in an interactive and visually appealing format, with real-time updates and dynamic interaction.

+Or, if you'd like a shorter version:

+Dynamic Resume

+An interactive, real-time resume built with HTML, CSS, JavaScript, and React, showcasing professional profile, skills, and experiences in a dynamic and visually appealing format.